 - After the report is generated and reviewed, appropriate boxes should be checked and reviewed.
 After this process is completed, click on the ‘Exit Import Mode’, which will ensure successful completion of the process.
 When the process is opened next time, the ‘Migration Ongoing’ status is not displayed.

-Migrating to the newer version of Bonita BPM helps users to make use of the latest features that are available in this tool.
-The new features and tools of Bonita BPM not only shorten the development process, but significantly reduce development time and improve application performance.
+Migrating to the newer version of Bonita helps users to make use of the latest features that are available in this tool.
+The new features and tools of Bonita not only shorten the development process, but significantly reduce development time and improve application performance.
 Moreover, interesting features such as a rich user interface; the concept of business data modeling and replay a task/connector, when an error occurs makes it simpler to maintain workflows/processes.
-Bonita BPM users will truly enjoy the experience working on the newer versions of Bonita BPM.
-Here’s wishing you good luck for your Bonita BPM migration.
+Bonita users will truly enjoy the experience working on the newer versions of Bonita.
+Here’s wishing you good luck for your Bonita migration.